 Pj = the jth payment or the last payment

 Consider you made an investment of $20,000 in 2019 and expects to receive profits in the next five years.
-The cash flows and their corresponding dates are mentioned below:
+The cash flows and their corresponding dates are mentioned in the above table.

 Here the initial investment is entered with a negative sign as this an outgoing payment and profits are represented with positive values.
 The guess argument was omitted, so the XIRR function operated on the default value of 0.1 or 10%.